chr26195/PMLP/README.md

 prediction = my_own_gnn(x, edge, use_conv = True)
 ```

 This implementation is very flexible.
 If `use_conv = True` is both training and testing, the model is equivalent to the original GNN.
 And if `use_conv = False` is both training and testing, the model is equivalent to the original MLP (or other 'backbone' models).
-One can optionally let `use_conv = True` for validation by modifying the `evaluate()` function in `data_utils.py`, which could lead to better or worse performance depending on the specific task and can be treated as a hyperparameter to tune in practice.
-Many extensions of PMLP can be developed using this implementation, which will be specified later.
+One can optionally let `use_conv = True` for validation by modifying the `evaluate()` function in `data_utils.py`, which could lead to better or worse performance depending on the specific task and could be treated as a hyperparameter to tune.
+In default, we do not use message passing in validation such that the model selection process of PMLP is also equivalent to MLP.
+Many extensions of PMLP can be developed upon this implementation to further boost performance or adapt to new tasks, which will be specified later.

 ### 1.2.
 Version B: One Line of Code is All You Need
-Here is the most simple way to implement PMLP, which only requires modifying only one line of code in your own pipeline.
+Here is the most simple way to implement PMLP, which only requires modifying only one line of code in your own GNN pipeline.
 This implementation leverages the (PyTorch) built-in parameter `self.training` to automatically specify when to use graph convolution.

 ``` python
 # version B: one line of code is all you need